jjmcoconut/amethst/content/Master Course/Paper Reviews/The Value of Fast Fashion, Quick Response, Enhanced Design, and Strategic Consumer Behavior.md

 **Overview of the Four Operational Systems**

 To analyze fast fashion’s benefits, the paper considers four different operational systems:
 - **Traditional System (T):**
-    This is a typical setup where a firm operates with long production lead times and standard design practices.
 	It resembles the classic newsvendor model.
 - **Quick Response System (Q):**
-    Here, the firm still uses standard designs but significantly reduces production lead times, allowing it to adjust inventory based on real-time demand.
+    Here, the firm still uses standard designs but significantly reduces production lead times.
 - **Enhanced Design System (D):**
-    In this system, the firm invests in superior design capabilities that boost consumer willingness to pay, yet it maintains long lead times.
+    In this system, the firm invests in superior design capabilities.
 - **Fast Fashion System (F):**
     This combines both quick response and enhanced design capabilities, mimicking the strategies used by retailers like Zara, Benetton, and H&M.